projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    thread. mevent dispatch will do polling for potential async event.

-VHM
+HSM
 ***

-VHM Overview
+HSM Overview
 ============

-Device Model manages User VM by accessing interfaces exported from VHM module.
-VHM module is a Service VM kernel driver.
-The ``/dev/acrn_vhm`` node is created when VHM module is initialized.
-Device Model follows the standard Linux char device API (ioctl) to access the functionality of VHM.
+Device Model manages User VM by accessing interfaces exported from HSM module.
+HSM module is a Service VM kernel driver.
+The ``/dev/acrn_hsm`` node is created when HSM module is initialized.
+Device Model follows the standard Linux char device API (ioctl) to access the functionality of HSM.

-In most of ioctl, VHM converts the ioctl command to a corresponding hypercall to the hypervisor.
+In most of ioctl, HSM converts the ioctl command to a corresponding hypercall to the hypervisor.
 There are two exceptions:

--  I/O request client management is implemented in VHM.
+-  I/O request client management is implemented in HSM.

--  For memory range management of User VM, VHM needs to save all memory range info of User VM.
+-  For memory range management of User VM, HSM needs to save all memory range info of User VM.
 The subsequent memory mapping update of User VM needs this information.

 .. figure:: images/dm-image108.png
    :align: center
-   :name: vhm-arch
+   :name: hsm-arch

-   Architecture of ACRN VHM
+   Architecture of ACRN HSM

-VHM ioctl Interfaces
+HSM ioctl Interfaces
 ====================

 .. note:: Reference API documents for General interface, VM Management,